 When you plan to use PODS-like self-storage units or mobile storage containers, you need to know any required permits for placing the unit on a public street or private property before you schedule.
-Many counties and cities may require to obtain a permit for a legal placement and use of such device on private or public right of way space.
+Many counties and cities may require you to obtain a permit for a legal placement and use of such device on private or public right of way.

-This basic guide will introduce you with terminology and permits requirements for Washington, DC metro areas and the individual surrounding counties.
-Please note that information listed directly on city or county web page may be up to date.
+This basic guide will tell you more about permits and introduce you to storage permitting terminology and permitting requirements for Washington, DC metro areas and the individual surrounding counties.
+Please note that information listed directly on city or county web page may be most up to date about permits.

-Washington DC defines a mobile self-storage unit as “Moving Storage Container (pod).”
-Permit is required but not limited if parked in the parking lane of the street in front of your residence or front yard or side yards between the buildings, driveways.
+Washington, DC defines a mobile self-storage unit as “Moving Storage Container (pod).”
+Permit is required if parked in the parking lane of the street in front of your residence or front yard or side yards between the building sand driveways.

-More details regarding placing container in public space it can be found in the PDF document issued by District Department of Transportation (link available here).
-To receive the permit and “No Parking” signs if needed, please contact District of Columbia Transportation Online Permitting System (link available here)
+More details regarding placing container in public space can be found in the PDF document issued by District Department of Transportation.
+To receive the permit and “No Parking” signs if needed, please contact District of Columbia Transportation Online Permitting System.

-To apply for Transportation Right-Of-Way (TROW) Permit please use application available here.
-To find more details about TROW please see the permit guide located here.
-For private property please visit Zoning Division (link available here).
+To apply for Transportation Right-Of-Way Permit, please use application available here.
+To find more details about TROW, please see the permit guide located here.
+For private property, please visit Zoning Division.

-Alexandria City defines a mobile self-storage container in many ways as “Packing Crate” or “Pods” or “Trailers for Moving.”
-Permit is required as well as “Reserved Parking” Permit may be needed.
+Alexandria City defines a mobile self-storage container in many ways, such as “Packing Crate” or “Pods” or “Trailers for Moving.”
+Permit is required, and “Reserved Parking” Permit may be needed.